-We’re frequently asked by clients, “how did you get to the estimate we received for our project?”
-Fundamentally, we refer to our over ten years of experience and 800-plus implementations.
-But creating good estimates takes more than experience and historical data.
+We are frequently asked by clients, “how did you get to the estimate we received for our project?”
+First and foremost, we refer to our over fifteen years of experience and 1,200+ Salesforce implementations.
+But creating an estimate takes more than experience and historical data.

-In an effort to address the how and be as transparent as possible, we have produced an illustration showing the key factors that go into our standard estimates.
+In an effort to address the “how” and be as transparent as possible, we have created the illustration below showing the key components that factor into our standard estimates.
 We’ll break down the various components and detail how they impact the hours scoped.